DarkAI: Reconstructing the density, velocity and tidal field of dark matter from a DESI-like bright galaxy sample: data

 \end{enumerate}

-In this study, we focus on the BGS sample with a $z$-band magnitude limit cut $m_z<19.0$ and within the redshift range of $0.1<z<0.4$, which is consistent with the DESI DR1 BGS \citep{2024arXiv240403000D}.
-Figure~\ref{fig:nz} shows the normalized redshift distributions for our mock DESI sample (blue solid curve).
-For comparison, we also include the redshift distribution derived from the DESI Y1 catalogue (black dashed line).
+In this study, we focus on the BGS sample, with a $z$-band magnitude limit cut $m_z<19.0$ and within the redshift range of $0.1<z<0.4$, which is consistent with DESI DR1 BGS \citep{2024arXiv240403000D}.
+Figure~\ref{fig:nz} shows the normalized redshift distributions for our mock DESI sample (red dashed line).
+For comparison, we also include the redshift distribution derived from the DESI galaxy sample (blue solid line), which is generated by \citet{2024ApJ...971..119W}.
+This sample is based on photometric imaging from the DESI Legacy Imaging Surveys (LS) DR9, with initial redshift estimates provided by the photometric redshifts for the LS catalog \citep{2021MNRAS.501.3309Z}.
+For galaxies with available spectra from DESI Year 1, redshifts are updated using {\tt fastspecfit} measurements, adopting the recommended “best” redshift in cases of multiple observations.
+To match the selection criteria of BGS, we further restrict the sample to galaxies with $m_z < 19.0$ and $0.1<z<0.4$.
 The redshift distribution of our mock sample generally follows the observed trend.
-Since the DESI Y1 catalogue covers a relatively small fraction of the sky, a slight difference between the two distributions is expected due to cosmic variance.
-In addition, DESI will cover two sky regions: a larger region in the Northern Galactic Cap (NGC) and a smaller region in the Southern Galactic Cap (SGC).
-To use a more contiguous region, we apply our reconstruction on the mainland of NGC, as shown in the red contour of Figure~\ref{fig:skycov}.
+In addition, DESI will cover two sky regions: a larger region in the Northern Galactic Cap (NGC) and a smaller region in the Southern Galactic Cap.
+To use a more contiguous region, we apply our reconstruction to the main region of the NGC, as shown in the red contour of Figure~\ref{fig:skycov}.
 The final sky coverage used in our reconstruction is about 9625.23 deg$^2$.
 In this study, we construct a set of 12 mock samples by randomly rotating and shifting the stacked simulation boxes, which are used for training and testing our network.